cybertec-postgresql/pgwatch/docs/advanced_features.md

 ## PgBouncer support

-pgwatch3 also supports collecting internal statistics from the PgBouncer connection pooler, via the built-in special "pgbouncer" database and the `SHOW STATS` command.
+pgwatch also supports collecting internal statistics from the PgBouncer connection pooler, via the built-in special "pgbouncer" database and the `SHOW STATS` command.
 To enable it choose the according *DB Type*, provide connection info to the pooler port and make sure the